Leiden University Fund.

 The purpose of this fund is the conducting of scientific research and disseminating knowledge about history, science, literature, art, morals and customs of Central Europe in general and Austria in particular.
 The fund tries to achieve its goal, among other things, by establishing and maintaining an endowed chair at Leiden University and all that may be conducive to the goal.

-The purpose of the Fund is to preserve all the books and letters of Prof. G.J.P.
+The purpose of the fund is to preserve all the books and letters of Prof. G.J.P.
 Bolland in the Leiden University Library.
-The Fund also supports the study of Bolland’s life and work by giving access to the archives and promoting the publication of a complete edition of Bolland’s works.
+The fund also supports the study of Bolland’s life and work by giving access to the archives and promoting the publication of a complete edition of Bolland’s works.

 The fund's purpose is to finance scientific research or doctoral research, possibly including publications by/for starting researchers from the Faculty of Humanities of Leiden University, more specifically the field of art history preferably with attention to the interdisciplinary relationship with history, cultures and religions and where possible in relation to the Spanish-speaking area, all this in the broadest sense of the word.